Why use maps to communicate a message?

 Maps and MEDRIX

 MEDRIX staff teaches health care professionals how to use GIS maps to display health care data.
-The latest classes were taught in Vietnam in March 2016 by Robert Catherman.
-The medical doctors in this class were quick to learn GIS skills and eager to use GIS technology to display results of their research and projects.
+An Introduction to GIS class was taught by Zoom in November 2021 by Robert Catherman.
+An Advanced Topic in GIS for Public Health Settings class was taught by Zoom in March, 2022.
+The Public Health participants in these classed were quick to learn GIS skills and eager to use GIS technology to display results of their research and projects.
+The next class will be taught in the fall of 2022.

 Free GIS software and training curriculum

-Because licenses for use of GIS software can be quite expensive, MEDRIX uses free open source GIS software in our classes.
-In addition, MEDRIX-developed curriculum is also open source and downloadable here.
+Because licenses for use of GIS software can be quite expensive, MEDRIX uses free open source QGIS software in our classes.
+In addition, MEDRIX-developed curriculum in English and Vietnamese is also open source.
 This curriculum teaches the GIS workflow beginning with how to download GIS software and maps and concluding with producing the finished map for printing or inserting in PowerPoint presentations.
 The curriculum is useful for teaching in the classroom setting or for self-study use by individuals to learn the basics of GIS.